CenterForOpenScience/osf-style/README.md

 * Then run gulp script and the project dashboard could be found in `http://localhost:8000/`

         $ npm run gulp
-After that, click `index.html` in the list directory and now the guideline is running in your local.
+After that, click `index.html` in the list directory and now the guideline page will show in your browser.

 With the help of gulp, every change in repo code will automatically be complied and changed after saving.